mintdexdev/react/README.md

 2. Navigate to each project folder and follow the instructions using [Vite docs](https://vite.dev/guide/)

-3. Parallelly, watch the videos lessons on the ["Cchai aur Code" YouTube channel](https://youtube.com/playlist?list=PLu71SKxNbfoDqgPchmvIsL4hTnJIrtige&si=ttfmelo1MXSyEJtm) for a detailed walk-through.
+3. Parallelly, watch the videos lessons on the ["Chai aur Code" YouTube channel](https://youtube.com/playlist?list=PLu71SKxNbfoDqgPchmvIsL4hTnJIrtige&si=ttfmelo1MXSyEJtm) for a detailed walk-through.

 4. Or checkout [Official React Documentation](https://react.dev/)